 Back to the temple, where the adventurers would spend the night, they found, again, the pale priest standing in front of the altar.
 When asked where the other priests were, the man smiled and answered vaguely, but Nozdormu insisted in seeing them.
 The priest led them to a door, under which the paladin noticed a pool of blood, what made him draw his hammer.
 The priest laughed quietly, then loudly and opened the door, revealing the corpses of the God of Death's priests, with shredded throats.

 Nozdormu breathed a stream of fire on the creature, destroying its clothes, and revealing its really pale skin.
 The vampire spawn then turned to face them, exposing its fangs, then jumped to the dark ceiling of the temple.
 With no vision of the monster, Chivas unleashed a sonic blast centered on the ceiling, but was unable to make him fall.
 Suddenly lunged from the darkness, it struck Nozdormu with its claws, and tried to grab him, but the paladin kept it way with his hammer and the power of light.
 Chivas wasn't able to cause much damage, but provided some support while her scaly friend fought the vampire.
-Even though he was able to keep distance from the monster's fangs, Nozdormu was badly injured in the battle, but was able to defeat the beast, and destroyed it after piercing its heart with one of his wooden darts.
+When the monster was finally able to hold a grip on the paladin, he threw himself and his 200kg upon his foe, pinning him down, while Chivas cast a spell that would save his life moments later.
+Even though he was able to keep distance from the monster's fangs, Nozdormu was badly injured in the battle, but was able to defeat and destroy the beast, after piercing its heart with one of his wooden darts.